mmolari/pypangraph/docs/docs/index.md

 # PyPangraph

+!!! warning

+    This documentation is currently under construction.
+Please check back later for more content.

 PyPangraph is a Python library for loading, exploring and analyzing _pangenome graphs_ created by [PanGraph](https://github.com/neherlab/pangraph).

-More details on this data structure and the algorithms used to build it can be found in [PanGraph's documentation](https://github.com/neherlab/pangraph) and the [paper](index.md#pangraph-paper)
+More details on this data structure and the algorithms used to build it can be found in [PanGraph's documentation](https://github.com/neherlab/pangraph) and the [paper](index.md#pangraph-paper-citation)

 This documentation contains a series of tutorials to showcase the main features of PyPangraph: